 Upper secondary school is vocational/technical or academic.
 Vocational/technical upper secondary school is 3 years and students are awarded a Técnico Medio diploma upon completion.
 Academic upper secondary school is 2 years.
 Depending on

-their course of study and future educational goals, upon completion, students are awarded a Bachillerato en Humanidades or a Bachillerato en Ciencias.
+their course of study and future educational goals, upon completion, students are awarded a Bachiller en Ciencias y Letras.